 <config version="0.1"> <match user="root|YOUR_USER_HERE"> <return result="yes"/> </match> <define_admin_auth group="admin|wheel"/> </config>

-restart the whole X damn thing
+and restart the whole X damn thing

-AND LIVE IN HAPPINESS
+NOW LIVE IN HAPPINESS

 Other stupid things in Ubuntu